Incorporating some visual content into your content is an easy and effective way to further boost your SEO strategy.

 The most common way to create external links back to your website is through Google Images.
 Over 10% of Google traffic is for Google Images.
 This means that Google Images’ huge user base has the potential to spread your visual content even further

-3 ways to optimise for Google Images
+3 Ways to optimize for Google Images

 To get your infographics or images shown on the first results page on Google Images, you need to ensure your visual content is properly optimised.
 This is so that Google knows how relevant both your text and visual content is to the searched keyword.